Homemade Zucchini Muffins: Your Family’s New Favorite

 In fact, the zucchini is not only a fruit, it’s a berry!
 No wonder it makes such a great muffin.
 So, go on, eat your fruit!

 Cultivate your Green Thumb!
-Grow your own organic herbs, vegetables, and fruits from seed with the non-GMO, open pollinated seeds from my trusted suppliers: Seed Needs (on Amazon) and Botanical Interests.
+Grow your own organic herbs, vegetables, and fruits from seed with the non-GMO, open pollinated seeds from my trusted suppliers (all on Amazon for easy access): Seed Needs, Survival Garden Seeds, and Sow Right Seeds.

 Leave a Reply